MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 1. Insert a **Text Input** control, select it, select **Advanced Properties**, and then set **DelayOutput** to true.
 The **Text Input** in this case contains the text we want to analyze.

-1. Insert a **Label** control, and then enter the AI Builder formula `AIBuilder.AnalyzeSentiment(TextInput1).sentiment` as shown in the image below<!--We don't want the image to carry any information that isn't also available in text.-->.
+1. Insert a **Label** control, and then enter the AI Builder formula `AIBuilder.AnalyzeSentiment(TextInput1).sentiment` as shown in the image below<!--We don't want the image to carry any information that isn't also available in text.)
 The results of sentiment analysis will automatically appear in the **Label** control after you apply the AI Builder formula.

     > [!div class="mx-imgBorder"]
     > ![Insert label screen](media/formula-insert-label.png "Insert label screen")